CITA-Toys/contract_pub/docs/en/readme.md

 - After accessing the [page](https://dapp.cryptape.com/faucet/) , enter the account address and the correct verification code for the test token.
 - Then click the Get Testnet Token button, the background server will automatically transfer 10,000 tokens to the specified address (10^22 quota)

-> Sign in with the Neuron wallet to automatically enter your account address
+> Sign in with the Cyton wallet to automatically enter your account address

 ## Deployment process